We are believers in Jesus Christ who accept all people without judgment and who desire to work and worship as a community striving for social justice.

 - Recognize that being followers of Jesus is costly, and entails selfless love, conscientious resistance to evil and renunciation of privilege.

-holds masters and doctoral degrees in divinity from Vanderbilt University as well as a bachelors in philosophy from Murray State University.
+Dr. Roger Ray holds masters and doctoral degrees in divinity from Vanderbilt University as well as a bachelors in philosophy from Murray State University.
 He was a 2004 Merriell Fellow at Harvard Divinity School.
-Dr. Ray writes a religion and ethics column for the Springfield News-Leader which appears on Wednesdays under the title, "From the Left."
-He is also the author of Christian Wisdom for Today as well as various journal and magazine columns.
-Dr. Rays' sermons have been published in several professional journals and popular collections.
+His most recent book, Progressive Faith and Practice has led to many invitations to speak both in the United States and in Great Britain.
+Dr. Ray wrote an ethics column for the Springfield News-Leader for more than 20 years and has had many sermons published in professional preaching journals over his long career.
 He had 28 years of experience in pastoral ministry before becoming the founding pastor of Community Christian Church in August of 2008.

 is a native of Mansfield, Missouri who has performed throughout the world.
 He made his European solo debut singing Don Ottavio on Mozart's Don Giovanni in Hartberg, Austria and Doge in Rossini's Otello in Bad Wildbad, Germany alongside his brother who sang the title role.
 In 2007 he toured Japan with the Baden Stadttheater performing the role of Gastone in La Traviata and also sang as a tenor ensemble soloist with the Arnold Schoenberg Choir at the Aix en Provence Festival.
 Sean received his Masters of Music in Opera Performance in 2004 from Wichita State University and his bachelors in music from Drury University in 2001.
 He currently lives in Springfield.